hylsql/hylsql-ecommerce-analytics-portfolio/project2_inventory_optimization/README.md

 - Inventory units by warehouse
 - Inventory value by warehouse
 - Inventory value by category
-- Units sold by SKU
+- Units sold by SKU (Definition: products with inventory on hand but fewer than 10 units sold)
 - SKUs with inventory but no sales
 - Slow-moving SKUs
 - Inventory turnover by SKU